Chisanan232/multirunnable/docs/multirunnable/api_references/pools.rst

     Therefore, all the APIs is the same as *PoolRunnableStrategy*.

-    About️ option *mode* and *executors*, it will be deprecated in version 0.17.0.
+    About️ option *mode* and *executors*, it has been deprecated in version 0.17.0.

 SimplePool